Skip to main content

 Trading post history and material arts references are a specialty I handle carefully.
 Works on Hubbell Trading Post, the Wetherill trading operations, and the broader Southwest trading economy are collected by institutions and serious private buyers.
 The working reference books that traders used — rug identification guides, silver hallmark directories, pottery manuals — have value both as reference tools and as historical artifacts.
 If a trading post family is dispersing a library, call me before anything goes anywhere else.

-Do you cover Aztec, Bloomfield, Kirtland, and Shiprock?
+Does this guidance apply to Aztec, Bloomfield, Kirtland, and Shiprock?

 Related Guides for Farmington Book Sellers